A Ward Full of Surprises…

 The grimy seventies British setting with accompanying rainy weather to match enhanced the script and plot.
 There are chilly looking weather and foggy fields and roadside cafes and grumpy hotel managers, these adding to the 1970s ambience.
 These factors reminding me of motorway travel as a kid made the film more credible and realistic in nature.

 The suspense was built up well and maintained through the main duo’s continuing flashbacks of their past.
 Their stories pieced together show Slade and Belle as two people, who have been hurt badly by others.
 With words, random objects and places prompting these flashbacks.

-When this pair of travelling companions have to share a cottage later in the film, this prompts more of their past memories flood back.
+When this pair of travelling companions have to share a cottage later in the film, this prompts more of their past memories to flood back.
 This impacting on their behaviour as they share the cottage.
-The audience learns more about their characters via flashback, rather than in conversation normalised this road trip between the strangers.
+The audience learns more about their characters via flashbacks, rather than in conversation normalised this road trip between the strangers.

 With this small cast, your question is which of those characters is the escaped patient.. unless of course, it is an elaborate plotline and twist.
 Belle Adams is believed to be a vulnerable young girl orphan hitchhiker – but with no luggage – who just wants to return home.

 On her journey, through little external triggers, she remembers more upsetting moments in her life, such as her parents being killed in a car crash and the actions of her uncle.
 She also reinforced Slade’s concerns about the police after the incident with the biker, and this may have been to avoid her being caught and taken back to the hospital if she were the patient.